 One of the more popular attractions in Death Valley is its wildflower blooms that occur usually around March and April.
 One of the biggest blooms in modern times occurred in 2005.
 It occurred in late March and followed very abundant rainfall in December and January.
 There was so much rainfall in and around Death Valley, that the dry lake bed of Death Valley, known as ancient Lake Manly, actually became a large lake for several months.

 Predicting when a bloom will occur is tricky.
 It usually follows 2-4 months after significant rainfall.
 It also depends on where the rain occurred and how hard or soft it fell.
 Some parts of Death Valley will be covered with flowers because this is where the rain fell.
 Other parts, where rain didn’t fall, may have very little flowers.
 Other factors that would stunt a bloom is a cold (freezing) snap a month or two after the rainfall or high winds, which can both damage the fragile plants.

 To time your visit during the next bloom, your best bet is to monitor the park’s website at www.nps.gov/deva.

-To see a previous of the flowers you may see and to learn a little bit more about them, see our separate article on Mojave Desert Wildflowers.
+To see a preview of the flowers you may see and learn a little bit more about them, see our separate article on Mojave Desert Wildflowers.
 Our virtual tour guide includes a comprehensive list of flowers, plants and animals that live in Death Valley.

 Shop for Death Valley items

 Scroll down to see and shop for Death Valley related items from Amazon.

 Virtual Tour on YouTube

 Plan your trip!
 Death Valley is a very big place.
 Don’t even think you are going to see much of Death Valley during a weekend or 3-day trip.
 Read up and learn about the things in Death Valley that interest you and then plan your trip accordingly.